 Today morning I had a panic attack.
 I was done with packing for the last leg of the journey, and suddenly realized that my id-card (in this case, the PAN card), was not where it should be, that is, with the return ticket.
-I looked around trying to rack my brain as to where it could be hidden That is the one problem with people who are well organised (like me, of course).
+I looked around the room trying to wrack my brain as to where it could be hidden That is the one problem with people who are organised (like me, of course).
 You are so much in the habit of putting things away exactly where they ought to be that when anything goes missing you are baffled and clueless as to where to look for the missing object.

 Now, wait a minute!

 Why am I talking about the ‘last leg’ of the trip and ‘return’ tickets?
 That’s not how travel stories go, or blogs about them for that matter.
 They usually start right at the beginning and move towards the end.
 But then let me ask the question I am

 famous notorious for.
 “Says who?!”
 I mean, why the heck should everything start at the beginning and move towards the end?
 Catch Shail doing what everybody else does anyways.
 So, as of now, the end is what you get first with the beginning coming later or whenever.

 Today morning, I bid adieu to my gracious hostess cum blogger friend, and her wonderful children, after having spent a lovely week with them.
 Can you guess who this blogger friend is?
 Many of you already know who I am talking about.
 If not, this picture of myself with Gabbar Singh and Miss Mutt should reveal all.

 Here is one of Sher Khan all by himself; he refused to pose with me.
 Now, that I must say is a cat with an attitude!